Hélie de Talleyrand-Périgord, Duke of Sagan: Personal life

-Their son, Howard, took his own life on May 28, 1929 at his parents’ home in Paris when told he could not marry.
+Their son, Howard, took his own life on May 28, 1929, at his parents’ home in Paris when told he could not marry.
 He was taken to a hospital on Rue Puccini, where he died.
 His parents thought at the age of 19, he was too young to marry.
 Hélie and Anna said: "... we had no objection to the girl, but only opposed the marriage because of our son's age."

-Talleyrand died on October 25, 1937 of a heart attack in Paris.
+Talleyrand died on October 25, 1937, of a heart attack in Paris.

 Descendants

-He was the grandfather of Hélie de Pourtalès who married, as his second wife, Marie Eugénie de Witt (b.
+He was the grandfather of Hélie Alfred Gérard de Pourtalès (b.
+1938) who married, as his second wife, Marie Eugénie de Witt (b.
 1939), the eldest daughter of Princess Marie Clotilde Bonaparte.